rheinardkorf/docker-alpine-wordpress/README.md

 docker-compose up -d
 ```

+Note: The first time you run `docker-compose` it might take a while to download the Docker images.

 This will spin up a few Docker containers:

 * nginx - Which acts as a proxy for your site and the PHP FPM server.